Tschis/reviews-blog/_posts/2023-05-24-shadow-of-the-colossus.md

 A few, as noted below in the difficulty section, actually challenged me, but in ways that I felt didn't feel like it was well explored.

+#### Characters & Story

+Wander is our main character and a quiet type.
+No words are spoken, except interjections and calls for his horse.
+There was no explanation given to what was happening, or why, or how.
+You can infer what is going on, and hope that what you are doing will be rewarding in the end, both for you and Wander.

+It was not clear to me, at all, that Wander was getting progressively more "infected", or "affected", by the dark spirits.
+While it was obvious that something was happening due to the cinematic shown after each fight, I personally did not notice any changes in the character itself while progressing through the game.

+The ending was not completely surprising, although it felt like a very chaotic and unnecessary twist of events.
+The group of riders arrives just in time after finishing the last fight, but are neither capable of fixing anything, nor from warning us of anything either.
+They arrive too late and can not influence what has happened.
+From my perspective, they only appear to give more context to the world and to what Wander has done.

+The group tries to fight Wander in the demon form, and utterly fails.
+In fact, I do not think I did anything in that fight and the story progressed just the same.
+It made for a very bad feeling that it was completely unnecessary.
+Or, at least, it was unnecessary to have me suffering through that camera work and controls just to not achieve anything.
+It could have been a cinematic.

+I felt the ending was bad and confusing.
+In fact, I felt bad for both Wander and the girl.
+She now has to live by herself in a vast area that has no connection to the outside world, while dealing with a baby and having no idea what just happened since there is nobody to explain it to her.

+In fact, I completely missed the baby part when finishing the game, since it only appears after the credits roll out, and I was kind of disappointed with the end, so I just closed the game before watching everything.

 #### Difficulty

 The game did not feel hard at any point in the Normal difficulty.
 As the battle mechanics available to Wander are very